-Weight is pretty much down to the ounce.
-Six ounces sets apart small from large, and large from jumbo.
+Weight is pretty much down to the ounce—six ounces set apart small from large and large from jumbo.
 Precise weight measuring is how grocery stores determine which eggs go in which cartons and get charged what prices.

 Chicken Feed for Larger Eggs

 A hen’s body weight is the biggest factor for increased egg size, so for your best overall chance of having the largest size eggs, you want your hen to be the largest, healthiest bird she has the capability of being.

-Protein level in chicken feed can be used to alter egg size at different stages of production.
-In the first couple of months of egg production, feeding a high, 18% to 20% protein layer ration will increase egg size.
+You can use the protein level in chicken feed to alter egg size at different stages of production.
+In the first couple of months of egg production, feeding a high, 18% to 20% protein layer ratio will increase egg size.
 After the flock has reached maximum egg production, high protein diets no longer promote large egg size increases.

-Light, both natural or artificial will influence egg size by accelerating or delaying the age at which hens start to lay eggs.
+Light, both natural or artificial, will influence egg size by accelerating or delaying the age at which hens start to lay eggs.
 The younger a hen is when she starts egg production, the smaller her eggs will be during her first year of life.

-Naturally, breeds with genetically directed larger skeletons are those we consider as the bigger egg layers, but protein level in the ration fed before 10 weeks of age is also a factor influencing skeletal size in ANY particular breed of hen.
+Naturally, breeds with genetically directed larger skeletons are those we consider as the bigger egg layers.
+Still, the protein level in the ration fed before 10 weeks of age is also a factor influencing skeletal size in ANY particular breed of hen.

 List of Top 10 Chicken Breeds That Lay Largest Eggs

 The Minorca is the largest of the Mediterranean breeds of chicken.
 It has beautiful glossy black plumes and a rich red face with white earlobes.

-Most of the eggs in grocery stores are produced by White Leghorns because of this, and depending on the age of the age of the hen, often lay 250-280 AT LEAST Extra large, frequently Jumbo white eggs per year.
+Most of the eggs in grocery stores are produced by White Leghorns because of this, and depending on the age of the hen, often lay 250-280 AT LEAST Extra large, frequently Jumbo white eggs per year.

 3. Lohmann Brown

 These chickens are champions at what they do.
-Lohmann Browns begin laying jumbo sized eggs after 4-5 months from hatching.
-You can expect around 300 beautiful brown and very very large eggs a year from your Lohmann brown hen.
+Lohmann Browns begin laying jumbo-sized eggs after 4-5 months from hatching.
+You can expect around 300 beautiful brown and very, very large eggs a year from your Lohmann brown hen.

 4. Production Red Chickens

-Welsummer eggs from adult hens consistently hit the large and extra large USDA weights, and so combined with their beautiful dark color, these eggs are a favorite at many local farmer’s markets.
+Welsummer eggs from adult hens consistently hit the large and extra-large USDA weights, and so combined with their beautiful dark color, these eggs are a favorite at many local farmer’s markets.

-The Barnevelder is a medium-heavy breed of chicken, named after the Dutch town of Barneveld.
-It is one of the breeds of chickens best known for its ability to lay very dark, and large to extra large brown colored eggs.
-They are winter hardy and vigorous egg layers which assure a constant supply of these excellent sized, beautifully colored eggs.
+The Barnevelder is a medium-heavy breed of chicken named after the Dutch town of Barneveld.
+It is one of the breeds of chickens best known for its ability to lay very dark and large to extra-large brown-colored eggs.
+They are winter hardy and vigorous egg layers, which assure a constant supply of these excellent-sized, beautifully colored eggs.

 Buffs mature moderately early and are decent (you can expect about 280 per year) layers of large beautiful pearlescent brown-colored eggs.

-The Speckled Sussex is a good egg layer and will keep laying even during cold weather, when many other breeds will stop.
+The Speckled Sussex is a good egg layer and will keep laying even during cold weather when many other breeds stop.
 Sussex are great layers of large to extra large light brown eggs–and they lay right through the coldest weather.